SuperOfficeDocs/superoffice-docs/user-guide/en/forms/create.md

     4. Click **Show/hide toolbar** ![icon][img7] and then click **Insert confirm link** ![icon][img9].
 The confirmation link is inserted in the body text.
 To edit the link, click it and select **Edit link** ![icon][img10].
 4. Click **Apply now** when you are done.

-If double opt-in has been activated for a form, all [submissions for this form][5] will have status **Awaiting confirmation** until the email address has been confirmed.
+If double opt-in is activated for a form, all [submissions for this form][5] have status **Awaiting confirmation** until the email address is confirmed.

 > [!NOTE]
 > Remember to add the **Contact - email** field in the **Fields** category.